isomerpages/nlb-biblioasia/_oct-2007/A Historical Review of the Prewar Chinese Curriculum and Textbooks Used in Singapore.md

-of that period provided their students with a modern education, one that differed greatly from the old-style private teaching where the students recited the lines of the Confucian classics after their teachers and committed these texts to memory.</p>
+of that period provided their students with a modern education, one that differed greatly from the old-style private teaching where the students recited the lines of the Confucian classics after their teachers and committed these texts to memory.

-<p>An examination of the textbooks on these subjects showed that they broke
-away from the traditional curricula (ie. the Confucian classics) and were similar to the Western tradition of education.
+An examination of the textbooks on these subjects showed that they broke away from the traditional curricula (ie. the Confucian classics) and were similar to the Western tradition of education.
 Learning took place on a progressive path.
 In the case of languages, students were introduced to